daniel-dgi/upgration-test-fixtures/README.md

 # Test fixtures for fcrepo migration testing

-Objects in the `Export - Migrate` where exported using the Fedora Admin interface.
+Objects in the `Export - Migrate` were exported using the Fedora Admin interface.
 FOXML-1.1 was selected as the format, and "Migrate" was selected as the context.

 Objects consist of: